MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/expressroute-for-microsoft-cloud-connectivity.md

 Figure 2 shows two networking paths.
 Traffic to Microsoft Intune travels the same path as normal Internet traffic.
 Traffic to Office 365, Microsoft Azure, and Dynamics 365 travels across the ExpressRoute connection, a dedicated path between the edge of the on-premises network and the edge of the Microsoft cloud.

 With an ExpressRoute connection, you now have control, through a relationship with your service provider, over the entire traffic path from your edge to the Microsoft cloud edge.
-This connection can offer predictable performance and a 99.9% uptime SLA.
+This connection can offer predictable performance and a [99.95% uptime SLA](https://azure.microsoft.com/support/legal/sla/expressroute/v1_3/).

 You can now count on predictable throughput and latency, based on your service provider's connection, to Office 365, Azure, and Dynamics 365 services.
 ExpressRoute connections to Microsoft Intune are not supported at this time.